scottwestover/scottwestover.dev/hugo-site/content/post/2022/04/developer-bytes-plopjs/index.md

 For the most part, I could just copy and past the files from one component to another, but then I would need to spend the time renaming the files and fixing references in those files.
 This can be a quick process, but over time the amount of time spent doing this adds up quickly.

 This is where Plop comes in, instead of me having to do the above steps every time I want to create a component in the project, I just need to run the following command `plop`, and answer a few inputs regarding the name of the component.
 Plop will then generate all of my files with the correct file names and the correct references.

+## Other Benefits

+Besides saving me time and helping my productivity, Plop is great because anyone on the team can also use the tool and generate the same consistent files.
+By committing the template files to the repo and adding Plop as a dev dependency to our project, everyone will always get the latest files and can run the same command I run to generate the files.

+Lastly, even though Plop is written in JavaScript this tool can be used for generating any type of file since the file templates are just written in handlebars.
+You can use the tool for creating a full microservice, a suite of integration tests, or even just a simple file.

+If you get the time, I highly recommend that you checkout this tool if you have not seen it before.

+I hope you enjoyed this post.
+Please feel free to post any comments or questions below.